Sigfrido Tiñga: Profile

 Tiñga received his bachelor's degree at University of the Philippines Diliman in 1986.
 He then pursued master of business administration from University of Oregon's Charles H. Lundquist College of Business from 1989 to 1991.

 He started his career as a technical staff of SGV & Co. in 1986–1988.
 He then became a staff member in Andersen Consulting, moving to Siemens-Nixdorf, Philippines, in 1988, where he worked as senior project analyst.
 He lectured on marketing management in the University of the Philippines Graduate School of Business after working as a management associate for Citibank Philippines in 1991–1992.
 In 1992–1994, he was the administrator of The Livelihood Center.
 In 1995–1999, he was assistant vice-president for business development in First Pacific/Fort Bonifacio Development Corporation.
 In 1999, he co-founded K2 Interactive, which specializes in regional strategy consulting, e-business and providing digital designs.

 He was then elected Mayor of Taguig in 2001, serving for three terms until 2010.
 While he was the mayor of the municipality of Taguig (later became a city in 2004), Taguig had the motto "Forward Taguig."
 In 2010, he was elected representative of Taguig's 2nd district.
-He only served as congressman for only one term as he decided not to seek reelection in 2013 due to personal reasons.
+He only served as congressman for only one term as he decided not to seek reelection in 2013 for personal reasons.

 He then returned to business, when he became the executive of Global Electric Transport.